Roslyn Estates, New York: Road

 One state-owned road travels through Roslyn Estates: Northern Boulevard (NY 25A); Northern Boulevard forms the western half of the northern boundary of Roslyn Estates, with Flower Hill.

-Other major roads within the village include Mineola Avenue (CR E64), Old Northern Boulevard (CR D71), and Searingtown Road (CR 101) (all owned and maintained by Nassau County); these roads form the eastern, northeastern, and most of the western boundaries of the village, respectively.
+Other major roads within the village include Mineola Avenue (CR E64), Old Northern Boulevard (CR D71), and Searingtown Road (CR 101) (all owned and maintained by Nassau County); these roads form the eastern (with Roslyn), northeastern (with Flower Hill), and most of the western (with Strathmore, Manhasset) boundaries of the village, respectively.

 Additionally, the Village of Roslyn Estates owns and maintains roughly 7.8 mi of roads.

 Street layout

 Roslyn Estates features a winding and organic street layout, which meanders and can be unpredictable.
 Many streets, such as The Hemlocks and The Birches, use a street naming convention based on nature, including plants, flowers, and trees, and begin with "The."

 Rail

 No rail service passes through Roslyn Estates.
 The nearest Long Island Rail Road stations to the village are Roslyn on the Oyster Bay Branch and Manhasset on the Port Washington Branch.